reiinakano/scikit-plot/README.md

 pip install scikit-plot
 ```

-Or if you want, clone this repo and run
+Or if you want the latest development version, clone this repo and run
 ```bash
 python setup.py install
 ```